Umami Pot

 Mame Gohan (Japanese-style green pea rice)

-1. Cook rice and green peas separately.
+• Cook the rice and green peas separately.

 Cooking tools

-The tool you need to make this dish is the same as the one used to cook regular Japanese rice: a pot or a rice cooker.
-In Japan, while most households have a rice cooker, it is less common outside of Japan, so I’m sharing a recipe using a pot here.
+In Japan, while most households have a rice cooker, it is less common outside of Japan, so I'm sharing a recipe using a pot here.
 Of course, you can also use a rice cooker; in that case, simply replace the pot with the rice cooker in the recipe.

-To learn more about how to cook Japanese rice on the stove, please refer to the linked page.
+To learn more about How to Cook Japanese Rice on the Stove, please refer to the linked page.

 Seasonal Japanese rice dishes

 In Japan, there are many types of cooked rice dishes made with fresh, seasonal ingredients.
-One representative rice dish in spring is mame gohan, but there are also other seasonal varieties, such as corn rice, ginger rice, kuri gohan (chestnut rice), satsumaimo gohan (Japanese sweet potato rice), and kaki gohan (oyster rice), all prepared according to the season.
+One representative rice dish in spring is mame gohan, but there are also other seasonal varieties, such as Corn Rice, Ginger Rice, Kuri Gohan (chestnut rice), Satsumaimo Gohan (Japanese sweet potato rice), and Kaki Gohan (oyster rice), all prepared according to the season.

 In traditional Japanese kaiseki restaurants, it is customary to serve a rice dish made with seasonal ingredients before dessert.
-If you have the opportunity to try kaiseki cuisine, pay attention to the ingredients used in the rice dishes.
-You will surely experience the essence of the season.
+If you have the opportunity to try kaiseki cuisine, pay attention to the ingredients used in the rice dishes-you will surely experience the essence of the season.

 Mame Gohan (Japanese-style green pea rice)